rust-embedded/wg/ops/matrix.md

 ## IRC Bridge

 The Matrix room is bridged to an IRC channel, allowing IRC users to communicate with users in the Matrix room.
+This is provided as a convenience to IRC users and the WG may revisit the bridge in case it compromises the Matrix users experience.

 Our IRC channel is `#rust-embedded` on [Freenode](https://freenode.net).